Nick-Tallguy/Nick-Tallguy.github.io/_posts/0450-12-25-id-issues_en.md

 In the first image only the mappers own edits are shown - there are no issues, but there is a warning that a potential issue exists.
 The second image shows all potential issues everywhere in view, and warns of the highway / building overlap which has been previously mapped and saved by someone.

+![Error][]

+### Warnings Whilst mapping

-**Whilst mapping**, iD will warn you if you may be making a mistake in your mapping, for instance accidentally overlapping a road and building.
+iD will warn you if you may be making a mistake in your mapping, for instance accidentally overlapping a road and building.

 ![warn when mapping][]